List of dynasties: List of sovereign states and territories with extant non-sovereign dynasties

 The following is a list of sovereign states and territories with existing dynasties ruling non-sovereign polities.
 Such dynasties usually possess and exercise authority over subnational divisions or people groups.

 Non-sovereign dynasties may be conferred official status through constitutional arrangement or government recognition, like the dynasties ruling the Republic of Botswana's subnational chiefdoms.
 Alternatively, non-sovereign dynasties may exist without official recognition, as in the case of the Te Wherowhero dynasty of the Māori King Movement in New Zealand.

 Non-sovereign dynasties could have once held sovereign power (and vice versa).
 For example, as the Emirate of Umm Al Quwain was formerly an independent shiekdom but is now a constituent emirate of the United Arab Emirates, the currently non-sovereign House of Mualla therefore held sovereign power historically.

-Dynasties could simultaneously reign in both sovereign and non-sovereign polities, as is the case of the Bendahara dynasty whose reigning ruler is both the sovereign monarch of Malaysia and the non-sovereign monarch of the Malaysian state of Pahang Darul Makmur.
+Dynasties could simultaneously reign in both sovereign and non-sovereign polities, as is the case of the House of Temenggong whose reigning ruler is both the sovereign monarch of Malaysia and the non-sovereign monarch of the Malaysian state of Johor Darul Ta'zim.